Chew on this: I may receive a small commission for affiliate links, but all products I “dig up” are ones I paw-thentically love!

 - Pay attention to dangerous spots.
-Cats love to squeeze in to small, tight spaces, so recliners, sleeper sofas, and dryers are all potentially dangerous.
+Cats love to squeeze into small, tight spaces, so recliners, sleeper sofas, and dryers are all potentially dangerous.
 You probably can’t get rid of these things, but it’s a good idea to know where your kitty is before you fold out the recliner or start the dryer.

 - Put away breakables.
 Never assume that your kitty won’t find a way to that top shelf where you’ve stashed grandma’s crystal vase.
 Until you’ve seen your little acrobat’s capacity to climb, it’s best not to leave out anything you don’t want knocked over.
-You may want to put away table cloths and raise your long drapes too – many cats find them irresistible!

 The First Few Days Introducing Your New Cat